 f.
 If the tangential noise is outside the required limits, return to Step 4.
-If it is impossible to obtain a sufficiently low noise figure by step 4 procedure, replace Q69 and repeat the rest of the procedure again.
+In a Type S-1 choose an Avalanche Volts setting that produces minimum noise right after the pulse rise (in With Trigger sweep mode).
+If it is impossible to obtain a sufficiently low noise figure, replace Q69 and repeat the rest of the procedure again.